gayatribudha/carousel/README.md

 ## Custom Style

 - You can give your own style to each image of carousel.
-Simple give styles to `.carousel > div` in css `.carousel > div { border-radius: 5px; overflow: hidden; .........}`
+Simply give styles to `.carousel > div` in css `.carousel > div { border-radius: 5px; overflow: hidden; .........}`